 1. GET PAID PROMPTLY

 Be the early elf and make sure you get December and January invoices out early — and well before Christmas.
 That gives your customers time to pay, but also there’s no excuse for them not paying on time.
 You should also agree with your customers that they’ll pay before Christmas if they’re closing down for the holiday season.

-This year many businesses will close on Tuesday 22nd so if you miss the payment run this could impact on your cashflow during the holiday period.
+As many businesses will close prior to Christmas for the summer break, if you miss the payment run this could impact on your cashflow during the holiday period.

 Don’t let your business admin slip in the rushed lead-up to Christmas.
 This is the most important time of the year to stay on top of your invoicing.
 You may find that many customers will be slow to pay because their businesses are closed over the Christmas period.